Laboratory

 If you suspect a poor vacuum, use the following procedure to check and pump on the vacuum:

-You will need a Vacuum Valve Actuator (Tristan model VVA or equivalent), a vacuum pump (or helium leak detector), a thermocouple pressure gauge with millitorr sensitivity (or equivalent), two valves and connecting hoses or tubing.
+You will need a valve actuator, a turbomolecular vacuum pump or dual-stage rotary pump with a cold trap, a thermocouple pressure gauge with millitorr sensitivity, two valves and connecting hoses or tubing.
 Connect the components as shown in Figure 1.

-If the vacuum space of the dewar is at atmospheric pressure (or if you suspect it is), and the dewar uses bell jar gasket(s) or o-rings to keep the outer case together,
+If the vacuum space of the dewar may be at atmospheric pressure and the dewar uses bell jar gaskets or o-rings to keep the outer case together:

-• Inspect the bell jar gasket(s) or o-ring(s) to be sure they are clean and properly located.
-If they need to be replaced, be sure that the replacement(s) are coated with silicon vacuum grease of an equivalent.
+• Inspect the bell jar gaskets or o-rings to be sure they are clean and properly located.
+If they need to be replaced, be sure that the replacements are lightly coated with silicone vacuum grease.

-• In situations where the top piece is just sitting on the dewar body, gravity alone may not be sufficient to form a good vacuum seal between the bell jar gasket or o-ring and the dewar pieces.
-Be sure that the dewar top piece is securely attached to the dewar body.
+• In situations where the top plate is just sitting on the dewar body, gravity alone may not be sufficient to form a good vacuum seal between the bell jar gasket or o-ring and the dewar pieces.
+Be sure that the dewar top plate is securely attached to the dewar body.
 Only then should you start the pump-out process.

 The dewar is equipped with a vacuum space evacuation valve mounted on the dewar top.
-Before opening this valve, a leak -tight connection should be made to it and the pumping line to the valve should be evacuated using a leak detector or a pumping station equipped with a diffusion pump and cold trap (or other pumping system with equivalent capability such as a turbomolecular or oil-less diaphragm pump).
-The pump should be capable of achieving an ultimate vacuum (total pressure) below 5 millitorr (a helium leak detector may be suitable) and have a pumping speed of ½ CFM (cubic feet/minute) or larger.
+Before opening this valve, a leak-tight connection should be made to it and the pumping line to the valve should be evacuated using a turbomolecular pump or dual-stage rotary pump equipped with a cold trap.
+The pump should be capable of achieving an ultimate vacuum below 5 millitorr and have a pumping speed of ½ CFM or larger.
 This should be sufficient to pump down most dewars.

 • Connect the vacuum valve actuator onto the pump-out port on the dewar.
 Be sure that the o-ring that will surround the pump-out port has seated.